Brian Thompson

 Open Source Projects

-I developed Vecalign for the ParaCrawl parallel data acquisition project.
+I developed the Vecalign sentence alignment toolkit for the ParaCrawl parallel data acquisition project.
 Vecalign is an accurate sentence alignment algorithm based on multilingual sentence embeddings which is linear in complexity with respect to the number of sentences being aligned.
 In conjunction with a multilingual sentence embedding model like LASER or LaBSE, Vecalign makes it easy to perform sentence alignment in about 100 languages (i.e. 100^2 language pairs), without the need for a machine translation system or lexicon.
 At the time of writing, Vecalign has the best reported performance on the test set released with Bleualign.

 Education